RhysU/droll/README.md

 Default player semantics (i.e. no special abilities).
 Special semantics for the Knight with advancement to DragonSlayer after 5 experience points.
 Other characters remain to be done.
+Known shortcomings are flagged with TODOs.

 ## Why implement it?